Senior Restoration Coordinator

-Joshua Moody became the Partnership for the Delaware Estuary’s restoration coordinator in 2014 following a one-year fellowship.
-In this role Moody evaluates the Delaware Valley’s restoration needs and coordinates a variety of projects to meet those needs.
-He also leads multiple on-the-ground projects.
+Joshua Moody is an environmental restoration expert at the Partnership for the Delaware Estuary.
+In this role, he evaluates the Delaware Valley’s restoration needs and coordinates a variety of projects to meet those needs.
+Moody also leads multiple on-the-ground projects.
 These include restoring and monitoring shorelines that, otherwise, might wash away into the tidal Delaware River and Bay.
 He also studies the natural benefits of ribbed mussels, a breed of shellfish that makes marshes healthier, shorelines stronger, and water cleaner.

 Moody is currently pursuing his Ph.D. in earth and environmental science at Drexel University.
 He earned his M.S. in ecology from Rutgers University in 2012 and his B.S. in biology from Temple University in 2008.
 In 2010 he also earned a graduate certification in geospatial information science (GIS) from Rutgers University.